 Brian holds the Intermediate WSET qualification and is currently studying for his Advanced exams.
 Brian is responsible for stock and also prepares members' collection orders.
 His favourite wine regions are Loire and Italy.

 Patricia started as a Saturday assistant and she now works part-time during the week.
 She's a big fan of the The Society's Corbières.

 David joined The Wine Society in September 2014.
 He is currently on the last lap of the WSET Diploma and, when not hunched over a textbook, enjoys spending time in the kitchen cooking and reading a good (non-wine-related!) book.

 Emma Dorahy, Showroom Assistant (Saturdays)

 Emma also works as Buying department co-ordinator.
-In her main role, Emma is the first point of contact for the buying department, responding to queries from members, producers and other parties.
-Emma also oversees the departmental quality control procedure, from identification of fault through to compensation for members.
+In her main role, Emma is the first point of contact for the Buying department, responding to queries from members, producers and more.
+Emma also assists with our quality control procedures, helping to identify wine faults and sort out a resolution for members.
 Emma has achieved WSET Diploma and has in-depth experience of The Society's wines.
-Emma's favourite wine region is Australia.
+Her favourite wine region is Australia.

 Team Member Spotlight